waku-org/nim-sds/README.md

 | amd64 | make libsds-android ARCH=amd64 |
 | x86 | make libsds-android ARCH=x86 |

-At the end of the process, the library will get created in build/libsds.so
+At the end of the process, the library will be created in build/libsds.so

 ## Windows, Linux or MacOS